 The right to use a piece of content is an important aspect of news.
 Picture and video rights can be particularly complex.
-Although formal rights languages that are machine-readable are available, many organisations currently indicate rights using a natural-language statement.
+Although formal rights languages that are machine-readable, such as RightsML, (www.rightsml.org) are available, many organisations continue to indicate rights using a natural-language statement.